lamezati/PortFolio/README.md

 # Leonel Mezatio Portfolio

-My personal portfolio website built with React, TypeScript, and Tailwind CSS.
+A professional portfolio showcasing my academic and professional achievements with a focus on cybersecurity.

 ## Live Site